5 Helpful / 0 Not

 Short But Sweet

-Pros: This course is what this area has needed for some time, a short course to teach children and beginers on.
-This is probably the shortest course that I have ever played!
+Pros: This is probably the shortest course that I have ever played!
 But it is not the easiest.
 There are a few open holes, but most of the holes are carved out of a dense forest creating some very narrow fairways, and low ceilings.
 More advanced players may leave your drivers at home and practice here with your mids and putters.

 There are clean and modern restrooms close to the course.

-Nice sinage, concrete tee-pads, plenty of garbage cans and benches/picnic tables.
+Nice signage, concrete tee-pads, plenty of garbage cans and benches/picnic tables.

 Cons: Some might consider the short length a con, but I sometimes like to play a course like this for a change of pace.

 WARNING there are alot of Brazilian Pepper trees on this course.
 If you are allergic to Brazillian Pepper tree (related to Poison Ivy) stay far away from this course!

 Other Thoughts: A nice clean little course, in a nice clean park, in a nice clean neighborhood!